Destinations Italy Milan & Lakes

 Must orderspaghettoni · sea urchin · the tasting menu

-Two Michelin stars inside the Mandarin Oriental just off Brera — Antonio Guida (first star within a year, second by 2017) cooking southern-Italian roots with modern technique.
+Two Michelin stars inside the Mandarin Oriental just off Brera: Antonio Guida (earned its first star within months of opening, and its second the consecutive year for the 2017 guide) cooking southern-Italian roots with modern technique.
 The spaghettoni with sea urchin and lemon is the signature; the langoustine with bone marrow and the dessert sequence are the rest of the argument.
-Two tasting menus, both worth doing; the inner courtyard outdoor tables in summer are the city's most beautiful.
+Two tasting menus, both worth doing; in summer, the inner courtyard tables are the ones to ask for.
 Book six weeks out for weekends.

 Ristorante Berton